archiver-otc-eu/bagit-uploader/README.md

 * `-lf`, `--logging-frequency` - Frequency of logging.
 Log will occur after registering every logging_freq number of files.
 * `-dhost`, `--destination-host` - Host of a Oneprovider to which files will be replicated after registration.
 If not passed, replication won't be performed.
+* `-st`, `--sync-timeout` - Time for synchronization of files between provider in seconds.
+All registered files that are to be replicated must be visible by the destination provider.
+* `-rt`, `--replication-timeout` - Period in seconds for which the script will wait for the replication transfer to finish.

 ## Usage
 ```bash